mic4126/MS_DNS_AdBlock/README.md

 # Usage
 1. Download the script
-2. Modify the ComputerNames array, whitelist and hostfile location
+2. Modify the ComputerNames array and whitelist
 3. Run the script
 4. Optionally, you can set to run the script by task scheduler (not tried yet)